Guido Zingerle: Murders

 Zingerle's first confirmed victim was the young teacher Gertrud Kutin (sister of Helmut Kutin, Honorary Director of the SOS Children's Villages) from Bolzano, whom he kidnapped in Glaning in May 1946.
-He raped and then buried her under heavy stones, until she died several days later.
-Shortly thereafter, he raped a 15-year-old girl from Karneid, whom he also buried with rocks, but she managed to free herself.
+He raped and then buried her under heavy stones until she died several days later.
+Shortly after that, he raped a 15-year-old girl from Karneid, whom he also buried with rocks, but she managed to free herself.
 In 1947, two women escaped as well, after being trapped and raped for several days; Zingerle was imprisoned for a year for these crimes.
 Three years later, he raped and murdered an English tourist in Iss, on the eastern slope of the Patscherkofel in Austria.

 Arrest and detention

-In August 1950, after five weeks of prosection by the police from both North and South Tyrol, Zingerle was placed in an alpine hut near Vals.
+In August 1950, after five weeks of prosecution by the police from both North and South Tyrol, Zingerle was placed in an alpine hut near Vals.
 After trials in Bolzano and Innsbruck, he was sentenced to multiple counts of life imprisonment.

 On 9 August 1962 Zingerle died from liver cancer in the Turi prison.